 Schneider South Africa is a partner for both technical expertise and for the training of the community.
 The street lights model that will be installed in Diepsloot have a unique design concept, for a quick and easy installation and to prevent vandalism from occurring.
 The street lights are guaranteed for 10 years, and an added 10 year guarantee has been included in the installation costs.

-as soon as the materials are ready.
+Once the funds and materials are ready it will take 5 days for the installation of the 8 solar street lights to be completed.
 In the meantime, The Philile Foundation and Greenpeace Africa are providing the pre-school with solar panels to reduce the electricity costs of the center along a bio-digester to benefit from food waste.

 This part of the project has been completed early June, and community volunteers, staff and children are currently trained to the use of these new devices.